abbotto/rectangular/README.md

 ---

 ### Routes
-- Route modules are registerd in `src/client/registry/route.module.js`.
+- Route modules are registered in `src/client/registry/route.module.js`.
 - The structure of a route path is this: `{{component}}/{{template}}.tpl`.
 - All route modules are prefixed with `route`.